Coloring, List Coloring, and Painting Squares of Graphs (and other related problems): Planar Graphs and Sparse Graphs

 Recall that $v_i$ has at most five neighbors in $G_i$; each of these neighbors has at most $\DeltaG-1$ other neighbors in $G_i$, for a total of at most $5\DeltaG$ neighbors in $G^2_i$.
 In addition, $v_i$ may be adjacent in $G_i^2$ to some vertex $w$ such that $x$ is a common neighbor of $v_i$ and $w$ in $G$, but $x$ precedes $v_i$ in the order.
 Each such $x$ is followed by at most 4 neighbors in the order, other than $v_i$.
 Since $v_i$ is preceded by at most $\Delta$ such vertices $x$, it has at most $4\Delta$ neighbors in $G_i^2$ of this type.
 Thus, $d_{G^2_i}(v)\le 5\DeltaG+4\DeltaG=9\DeltaG$.
 Hence $\col^2(G)\le 9\Delta+1$.
 (More generally~\cite{KrumkeMR01}, if $G$ is $k$-degenerate, then $G^2$ is $((2k-1)\Delta)$-degenerate.)

 The first result in this direction was due to T.~K.~Jonas~\cite{Jonas93}.
 Work in his dissertation showed, implicitly, that $\col^2(G)\le 8\Delta-22$ when $\Delta\ge 5$.
 (In fact, Jonas studied $L(2,1)$-labelings, which we consider in Section~\ref{sec:L21}.)
 Wong~\cite{Wong}, in his masters thesis, strengthened this to $\col^2(G)\le 3\Delta+5$.
 Next, van den Heuvel and McGuinness~\cite{vdHM03} showed that $\col^2(G)\le2\Delta+25$; see also~\cite[Theorem 6.10]{CranstonW-guide} for a simplified proof that $\col^2(G)\le 2\Delta+34$.

-About 20 years later, Bousquet, Deschamps, de Meyer, and Pierron~\cite{BDMP} proved that if $G$ is planar with $\Delta\ge 9$, then $\chi^2(G)\le 2\Delta+7$.
+More than 4 decades since the work of Jonas, proving bounds on $\chi^2(G)$ for planar graphs $G$ remains a popular line of research~\cite{Aoki6,Aoki5,CMZ,Hajjar,HJMZ,KRT,ZHL}, primarily when $\Delta(G)$ is fairly small.
+Bousquet, Deschamps, de Meyer, and Pierron~\cite{BDMP} proved that if $G$ is planar with $\Delta\ge 9$, then $\chi^2(G)\le 2\Delta+7$.
 This is the best known bound on $\chi^2(G)$ when $9\le \Delta\le 31$ (however, the proof at one point requires permuting colors, so it does not extend to list coloring or degeneracy).
+This result was extended~\cite{Deniz6-8} by Deniz to the case $6\le \Delta\le 8$.
+When $\Delta=5$, the best bound~\cite{Deniz5} is 16; when $\Delta=4$, the best bound~\cite{BDMP-automatic} is 12; and when $\Delta=3$, as mentioned above, the best bound~\cite{HJT,thomassen-wegner3} is 7, which is sharp.

-Earlier the best possible bound on $\col^2(G)$ was proved, for sufficiently large maximum degree, by Agnarsson and Halld\'orsson~\cite{AgnarssonH03} and Borodin, Broersma, Glebov, and van den Heuvel~\cite{BBGvdH1,BBGvdH2}. \begin{theorem}[\cite{AgnarssonH03,BBGvdH1,BBGvdH2}] If $G$ is planar with $\Delta$ large enough, then $\col^2(G)\le\Ceil{\frac95\Delta}+1$. \end{theorem} The first group proved that $\Delta\ge 750$ suffices and the second that $\Delta\ge47$ suffices.
+Earlier, the best possible bound on $\col^2(G)$ was proved, for sufficiently large maximum degree, by Agnarsson and Halld\'orsson~\cite{AgnarssonH03} and Borodin, Broersma, Glebov, and van den Heuvel~\cite{BBGvdH1,BBGvdH2}. \begin{theorem}[\cite{AgnarssonH03,BBGvdH1,BBGvdH2}] If $G$ is planar with $\Delta$ large enough, then $\col^2(G)\le\Ceil{\frac95\Delta}+1$. \end{theorem} The first group proved that $\Delta\ge 750$ suffices and the second that $\Delta\ge47$ suffices.
 Each group also gave the same construction (below) showing that this bound is best possible.